 What are the best Nintendo Switch games?
-Making a list of only the best and greatest titles to hit Nintendo's bestselling console isn't as easy as it used to be – now that the Nintendo Switch has had two years on the market to build up a jam-packed library of titles.
-(See why we loved the hardware in our Nintendo Switch review.)
+Making a list of only the best and greatest titles to hit Nintendo's bestselling console isn't as easy as it used to be – now that the Nintendo Switch has had nearly three years on the market to build up a jam-packed library of titles.

 There's now plenty of other Switch games to choose from, whether you're into fighting games, racing games, adventure games, puzzle games, or anything else you can think of.
 The ability of the Switch to handle both AAA blockbuster titles and charming indie hits makes it a truly flexible console that can be tailored to each player – while new Switch Lite consoles and Joy-Con designs are opening up the number of ways you can play.

 It's not been easy, but we've put together a list of what we consider to be the best games to land on Nintendo's hybrid console – with updates coming throughout the year as new Nintendo Switch games are released.